Am I Hispanic? It seems like such a simple question.

 Homeless… seeking a home

 The theme of homelessness has been repeated in my life recently.
 Years ago, I used to speak about being between worlds.
-I wrote about this for the Christians in the Visual Arts blog though they no longer publish the full article.
-The full text is available on Academia.edu.
-But what has occurred to me more recently is that when one lives between worlds it isn’t that both worlds are home, but rather neither is home.
+I wrote about this for the now-defunct Christians in the Visual Arts in 2012.
+The full text is available on Academia.edu and here on Faith on View.
+But what has occurred to me more recently is that when one lives between worlds, it isn’t that both worlds are home; rather, neither is home.
 This phenomenon is true in multiple facets of my life.

 The exhibition and opportunities in Berkeley opened a crack for me to become more comfortable with the Hispanic side of my heritage.
-But now I have moved to eastern Tennessee where that part once again seems more distant.
+But now I have moved to eastern Tennessee, where that part seems more distant again.
 I think the reality is that I will always feel a bit homeless.

 Still, I want to claim my Hispanic heritage.

 As Hispanic Heritage Month begins (September 15- October 15), I think more about this.
-I don’t have answers but I believe there are two parts to heritage.
+I don’t have answers, but I believe there are two parts to heritage.
 There is the physical.
 My father’s side of the family is from Mexico.
-My Dad would remind me that in the part of Mexico they are from, there are quite a few light-skinned people even those who are blonde with blue eyes.
-But, there is also the emotional and intellectual identity.
+My Dad would remind me that in the part of Mexico they are from, there are quite a few light-skinned people, even those who are blonde and have blue eyes.
+However, there is also the emotional and intellectual identity.
 Not everyone wants to claim certain parts of their ethnic identity.
 I do, even if it is at times a struggle.

 I may be homeless… but I am claiming that home nonetheless.